brianrabern/munroGo/README.md

   - A map, integrated through the Google Maps API, which has different colored markers depending on whether users have climbed a Munro or not.
 Unclimbed Munros will be displayed with a red marker and climbed Munros will be displayed with a green marker.
 Each marker redirects the detail page for each specific Munro when clicked.
 - From the dashboard, users can also see a page which includes of all their climbs, and another page which displays all their reviews.
 - Each Munro has its own detail page which includes:
-  - A picture of the Munro
+  - A picture of the Munro from Wikipedia API
-  - Its height
+  - Data such as summit height, latitude and longitude coordinates, the region,, etc. from the Database of British and Irish Hills
-  - A summary description
+  - A summary description from Wikipedia API
+  - The current up-to-date weather conditions at the Munro - implemented through the OpenWeather API
   - A map with the marker of the Munro's location, integrated through the Google Maps API
-  - The region the Munro is located
-  - Its latitude and longitude coordinates
   - Buttons to add a climb or a review for the specific Munro - both of which display a modal when clicked
-  - Public reviews by users
+  - Public reviews by other users
-  - The current weather conditions at the Munro - implemented through the OpenWeather API
 - Users will be able to add a climb from their dashboard, selecting a Munro from a dropdown menu.
 - A list of all the Munros, which includes the region, height in feet and meters, and which allows the user to select whether a Munro has been climbed and displays a modal to add a climb.
 Users can search this list using the search bar - filtering by name, region, and height.
 Users may also navigate to individual Munro detail pages by clicking the Munro's name on the list.